 The Tehama County Transportation Commission (TCTC) is issuing a call for projects in Tehama County that are eligible for Congestion Mitigation and Air Quality (CMAQ) funding.
 Tehama County is classified as “non-attainment” 8-hour ozone standard and now receives CMAQ funding for projects that can help the area reach and maintain air quality standards.
 TCTC has a goal of programming annually an apportionment of $560,000 to fund eligible transportation projects that can demonstrate emission reductions that will improve air quality.
-The 2023/24 FFY is the next avalible year of finding.
+The 2023/24 FFY is the next available year of finding.

 CMAQ is a federal funding program authorized as part of the federal surface transportation funding bill Fixing America’s Surface Transportation (FAST) Act.
 Projects requesting CMAQ funding must have a government agency sponsor with an existing Master Agreement with Caltrans.